shanesoh/fossasia2021-securing-microservices/slides.md

   }
 }
 ```
-* By default `opa-envoy-plugin` uses `envoy/authz/allow` as the policy decision path
 * Policy decision can be boolean or an object (as in this case)
 * Toy policy to only allow GET requests and add additional header for `X-Auth-User`

 ---